protektiq/driftbuddy/README.md

 - Prioritize findings by business impact, not just technical severity
 - Understand the "why" behind security recommendations
 - Get specific, actionable fixes with business justification
+- See realistic cost estimates for incident response

 ### **For Business Stakeholders**
 - See security findings in business terms (cost, reputation, compliance)
-- Understand financial impact of security risks
+- Understand financial impact of security risks with detailed cost breakdowns
 - Make informed decisions about security investments
+- Get executive-level risk summaries

 ### **For Development Teams**
 - Get clear, contextual explanations of security issues
 - Receive specific code fixes with business context
 - Understand the business impact of security decisions
+- See realistic time-to-fix estimates

 ## 📦 Installation